Case Study

 Our Approach

-Algorithm Development
+Algorithm Development:

-Pilot Design & Stakeholder Conviction
+Pilot Design & Stakeholder Conviction:

-Rapid Scale & Expansion
+Rapid Scale & Expansion:

 The Outcome

-Revenue & Market Impact
+Revenue & Market Impact:

-- $3M incremental revenue generated: +$2M Femme Care POS (4% increase), +$1M Shaving POS (4% increase) within 4-month period
+- $3M incremental revenue generated in 4 months: +$2M Femme Care POS (4% category increase) and +$1M Shaving POS (4% category increase)

-Recognition & Strategic Value
+Recognition & Strategic Value:

 What the Client Says